super-resolution/SMLM-AttentionAI/Readme.md

     ```
     The script generates:
     - Localisations from the underlying image data
-    - An high performance OpenGL rendering instance
+    - A high performance OpenGL rendering instance
     - Hardware optimized filters with live rendering
     - An output image
     ```